Minnesota Fishing Licenses (BWCAW)

 - Non-Canadian residents under age 18 may purchase a license to have their own limits.

 Non-Canadian resident groups of children (at least five people under the age of 18 years) are eligible for a “Non-Resident Organized Camp” license.
 Outdoors Card not required.
+Must be purchased at the Canadian Ranger Station.

 Where to Buy a License

-- Online at Ministry of Natural Resources
+- Online at Ministry of Natural Resources (Preferred Method)

 - In person at the Canadian Ranger Station